udacity/create-your-own-adventure/english/avatar/air.md

 How can I get off of this planet?
 You are desperate and scream, "Oh God!"
 Suddenly - [you wake up!](../wake-up/wake-up.md)

+You look around and realize that there is not a single face you recognize.